 There are many types of cancers; how severe the symptoms are generally depends on the nature of the malignancy, which refers to cancerous cells that usually have the ability to spread, invade, and destroy tissue.
-Most cancers can be treated and some even cured, depending on the type, location in the body, and at what stage the cancer is diagnosed.
-However, once diagnosed, cancer is usually treated with a combination of surgery, “chemotherapy” (drugs which destroy cancerous cells) and “radiotherapy” (killing cancerous cells with radiation).
+Most cancers can be treated, and some even cured, depending on the type, location in the body, and at what stage the cancer is diagnosed.
+However, once diagnosed, cancer is usually treated with a combination of surgery, “chemotherapy” (drugs that destroy cancerous cells), and “radiotherapy” (killing cancerous cells with radiation).

 How is a Normal Cell Transformed?

 The unregulated growth of cells that characterizes cancer is caused by damage to DNA — the stuff that genes are made of.
-The genes are the command machinery which informs the cells what to do.
-Mutations, changes to the DNA, alter and damage proper cell function.
+The genes are the command machinery that informs the cells what to do.
+Mutations to the DNA alter and damage proper cell function.
 Many mutation events may take place to transform a normal cell into a malignant one.
 What causes these mutations to occur?
-They can be caused by radiation, chemicals or physical agents known as carcinogens, or by certain viruses that are able to insert their own genetic material into human cells.
+They can be caused by radiation, chemicals, or physical agents known as carcinogens or by certain viruses that are able to insert their own genetic material into human cells.
 There are two alarming characteristics of mutations: